-Despite rising auto prices and the hassle of buying a new vehicle, many love car shopping.
+Despite rising auto prices and the hassle of buying a new vehicle, many people love car shopping.
 According to Motor Intelligence, automakers sold 15.6 million vehicles in the U.S. in 2023, marking a 12.3% increase from 2022.
 In comparison, over 17 million vehicles were sold in 2019 before the coronavirus pandemic disrupted the global auto market.

 If you’re in the market for a car, consider the impact a vehicle’s make and model will have on how much you pay for car insurance.
 Typically, more expensive cars cost more to insure while cheaper, smaller cars cost less.